uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 TypeScript will inspect our code and realize that since `taskName` had the `string | undefined` type and `taskName !== undefined` in the truthy branch of the if statement, `taskName` must be of type `string` inside that branch (there is simply no other way).
 Similarly, in the falsy branch of the if statement (i.e. the `else` branch), TypeScript will know that `taskName` must be `undefined`.

-This example also showcases a very important concept: The same variable can have a different type depending on the part of the code we are.
+This example also showcases a very important concept: The same variable can have a different type depending on the part of the code we are in.
 This is not the case in many other programming languages, where a variable will always have the same type once it has been initialized.

 Another (similar) way of narrowing a type is **truthiness narrowing**.